How Much Does Textbroker Pay? Not great, here’s how it works

 You would think improving your star rating is as simple as better quality , but it’s more ambiguous than that.

-Your spelling and grammar needs to be on point.
-The best way to do that is run it through a service like Grammarly before submission.
-An easy-to-read style and lack of “fluff” is also imperative.
+Your spelling and grammar need to be on point.
+The best way to do that is to run it through a service like Grammarly before submission.
+An easy-to-read style and lack of “fluff” are also imperative.

-But where it seems like Textbroker spends most of their time is on punctuation.
+But where it seems like Textbroker spends most of its time is on punctuation.
 Get that right, and you’ll leapfrog others in no time.

 Get on Teams

 When a group of writers lobby together to take on a certain or genre, they’ll start a team.
 Many of these teams are inactive, but others are filled with writers who only write on teams.

 In addition to better money, team orders are usually more consistent.
 You have to apply for them, but finding the right team for your style can be a game-changer.

 If you can’t find a team to write for, start your own!
 You can set the rules, the rates, and wait for clients to come to you.
 You may give up some pay in the process, but it’s a great way to barrel through extra work without having to clone yourself.